OpenHMShub/WinterShelterPortal/README.md

 # WinterShelterPortal – Shelter Management Portal for Congregations
-WinterShelterPortal (WSP) is a secure, web-based application built with Ignition Perspective, designed for congregations and partner organizations participating in the Room In The Inn initiative.
+WinterShelterPortal (WSP) is a secure, web-based application built with Ignition Perspective, designed for congregations and partner organizations participating in the Homeless Management System initiative.
 Each organization uses the portal to register, configure, and manage its own shelter offerings — including beds, availability, schedules, and guest information
 It provides a simple, mobile-friendly interface for accessing real-time shelter availability across participating organizations.